Eugeniocalabresi/menu-sushi/README.md

 Now we can start the php server:
 -  node node.js

-Then the server will be listening on port 5000.
+Then the server will be listening on port 5000 (leave this prompt open).

 After this open a new shell and go to the "menu-sushi" folder to install node dependencies and run the react app:
 -  npm install